-We are committed to creating an ethos in school where children feel safe and are able to talk freely about their concerns, believing that they will be listened to and valued.
-All pupils in our school are aware of a number of staff they can talk to if they are worried about any problems.
-The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All pupils know that we have a senior member of staff with responsibility for safeguarding and know who this is.
-We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
+We are committed to creating an ethos in the Trust where children and adults feel safe and can talk freely about their concerns, believing that they will be listened to and valued.
+All pupils in our schools are aware of staff they can talk to if they are worried about any problems and all staff within the Trust know that they can approach a DSL with any concerns.
+The Trust is committed to ensuring that pupils in our schools are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
+All our schools should ensure pupils know that they have a senior member of staff with responsibility for safeguarding and know who this is.
+Our schools will inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.